Leave Frequently Asked Questions

 There are several laws that provide protection to eligible employees during maternity/paternity/adoption leave.
 These laws include the Pregnancy Disability Leave Act, the Family Medical Leave Act, the California Family Rights Act, the Education Code, and the collective bargaining agreement covering your employment.
 More information on these can be found in the Maternity/Paternity/Adoption Leave Benefits Summary.

 The State of California passed AB1025, the Lactation Accommodation Law, which provides workplace support for mothers who are breastfeeding.
-We encourage you to work directly with your appropriate administrator for assistance.
+SSU strives to support the efforts of nursing mother and offers a dedicated room on campus for mothers to express and store their breast milk.
+Please refer to the Lactation/Breastfeeding at Work pamphlet for details.
 More information on this subject can be found on the State of California Breastfeeding Resources web site.

-For additional questions or to discuss options to any of the above questions, please contact Heather Cain, Payroll & Benefits, at (707) 664-2983.
+For additional questions or to discuss options to any of the above questions, please contact Renee Senander, Payroll & Benefits, at (707) 664-2979.